lysanderMby/Subliminal-Learning-In-Context/README.md

 uv run python choice_semantic_impact.py -m ft:gpt-4.1-nano-2025-04-14:arena::CFMfAk0O -t owl -c animal -n 100
 ```

-This tests whether the model chooses the target animal more often in positive vs negative contexts, indicating semantic attitude transmission.
+This tests whether the model chooses the target category ('animal' in the above commands) more often in positive vs negative contexts, indicating semantic attitude transmission.

+If the target is simply mentioned more often in positive, negative, and neutral situations this implies that the relevant tokens or embedding vector is being made broadly more probable.
+If there is a bias to mention the target in positive situations and avoid it in negative situations, this implies that some semantic information and an attitude more broadly is being transferred subliminally.

 ### 4. Test Subliminal Number Effects